jstafford/github-explorer/README.md

 It is based on the "real world" example from Redux, found in the examples/real-world directory of [Redux](https://github.com/reactjs/redux)

+It is described as follows:

+This is the most advanced example.
+It is dense by design.
+It covers keeping fetched entities in a normalized cache, implementing a custom middleware for API calls, rendering partially loaded data, pagination, caching responses, displaying error messages, and routing.
+Additionally, it includes Redux DevTools.

 It is updated to the latest versions, slightly modified to keep a fixed header (rather than scroll the entire window), and extended with the [Redux infinite scroll](https://github.com/RealScout/redux-infinite-scroll)